rockettheme/docs/Docs/phpbb/styles/acacia/INDEX.md

 Introduction
 -----

-Acacia is a beautifully designed professional phpBB3 style, underlying interactive and configurable features to maximize the versatility and engagement of your forum.
+Acacia is a beautifully designed professional phpBB style, underlying interactive and configurable features to maximize the versatility and engagement of your forum.
 Its appearance is enriched through brilliant icons and splendid design.

 ![][style]